Liu Xinyu

-Wang/Liu have competed at both the 2018 Winter Olympics and the 2022 Winter Olympics, where they finished 22nd and 12th, respectively.
+Wang/Liu at the 2018 Winter Olympics, 2022 Winter Olympics, and 2026 Winter Olympics.

 Controversies

 On February 20, 2024, several posts on Liu's own Instagram account accused him of being involved in a series of misconducts, including sexual assault against minors, bribery of judges and officials, embezzling funds from China's national team and using marijuana.
 The posts showed details of these alleged misconducts and Liu's personal information.
 The publisher of the posts also threatened to expose illegal acts of officials of the national team and his home province Jilin.

 The posts stirred controversies and heated discussions on Chinese internet.
 Wang Shiyue and Liu Xinyu later posted on Wang's Weibo account, claiming Liu's Instagram account was hacked to spread "false allegations", and saying they have reported the incident to the police.

 Amid the allegations, Jilin Provincial Sports Bureau said it has initiated an investigation, and assured the public that multiple departments were engaged in verifying the authenticity of the claims.